-We understand that answering every single question posted on a GMB listing (especially for those of you that manage listings for lots of locations) is very time-consuming.
-That’s why at Advice Local, we make it easy with our Enhanced Google My Business Tool.
+We understand that answering every single question posted on a GBP listing (especially for those of you that manage listings for lots of locations) is very time-consuming.
+That’s why at Advice Local, we make it easy with our Enhanced Google Business Profile Tool.

 5. Reputation Health